|153.99 KB||153.99 KB|

 This class is suitable for freshmen, sophomores, juniors, and seniors, and can be taken multiple times.
 Each time you take the class you will gain deeper insights into not only your research topic, but also into data science & statistical techniques and other project- and job-relevant skills.

-If you have questions about how you can perform lab research if/when your physical lab space is closed or you are unable to use it, please contact the instructor (email@example.com): we will help you find an original biological scientific research project that you can do from your computer.
+COVID-19 NOTE: If you have questions about how you can perform lab research if/when your physical lab space is closed or you are unable to use it, please contact the instructor (firstname.lastname@example.org): we will try to help you find an original biological scientific research project that you can do from your computer.

 If you are not yet working in a research lab, the instructor will help you find one.
 It would be beneficial to contact me before the start of the semester (email@example.com) to enable you to start as soon as possible; but this is optional.
 You should assume though that the research, independent of the time invested in this class itself, may well take up 10 hours per week (~ equivalent to a 3 credit class in which you do all the readings and homework).
 The details of this should be discussed with your research supervisor though.

 This course is intended to train you in professional skills used in many workplaces as well as in science.
 You will be treated (and be expected to behave) as a colleague, with your own valuable experiences to contribute.
-As background for my understanding of the role of undergraduate students in research, it may be useful to read https://socialinsect.lab.arizona.edu/lab_syllabus (these are thoughts/policies just for my own lab, it is NOT the syllabus for this class) and to discuss points therein with the lab supervisor you have/plan to have.
+As background for my understanding of the role of undergraduate students in research, it may be useful to read https://socialinsect.lab.arizona.edu/lab_syllabus (these are thoughts/policies just for my own lab, it is NOT the syllabus for this class - the syllabus for the class is attached above) and to discuss points therein with the lab supervisor you have/plan to have.